It’s super fun and exciting that I’m officially a full time blogger.

 - Expert Secrets: The Underground Playbook for Creating a Mass Movement of People Who Will Pay for Your Advice (excellent book on the art of how to master marketing in your specific funnels)

-- ConvertKit (the email marketing company I use and highly recommend if you want to make money blogging)
+- ConvertKit free 30 day trial with my link! (the email marketing company I use and highly recommend if you want to make money blogging)

 - Teachable (the platform I use for hosting my courses)

 - ClickFunnels (the best builder for funnels and sales pages – I use this and love it)

 - Lead Pages (the best landing page software that I use for my lead magnets)

 - Opt-In Monster (the best company for exit intent popups that look professional)

 - How I Made $5K in 5 Days On My Blog (blog post where I share how I launched my first course)

 - The 15 Best Podcasts For Making Money Online (great marketing podcasts blog)